More about me

 Notable UX/Design Projects

-- Discovered and plugged a checkout scenario worth around a hundred thousand dollars per year.
+- Discovered and plugged a checkout scenario that saved the business more than $100k per year.

 - Led implementation of Apple Pay and Paypal on Web, iOS and Android platforms, which almost instantly accounted for ~18% of payment types.